ProjectPythia/landsat-ml-cookbook/README.md

 ### Foundations
 The foundational content includes:
-- Start Here - Introduction to Landsat data
+- Start Here - Introduction to Landsat data.
-- Data Ingestion - Planetary Computer - Demonstrating a method for loading and accessing Landsat data from Microsoft's platform
+- Data Ingestion - Geospatial-Specific Tooling - Demonstrating a method for loading and accessing Landsat data from Microsoft's Planetary Computer platform with tooling from pystac and odc.
-- Data Ingestion - Intake - Demonstrating approaches for data access using Intake
+- Data Ingestion - General Purpose Tooling - Demonstrating approaches for domain-independent data access using Intake.
-- Preprocessing - Regrid - Demonstrating common preprocessing approaches such as regridding

 ### Example Workflows
 Example workflows include: